Exploring the untamed wilderness of Lower Zambezi

 Worn out from the ‘rigours’ of safari life, I decided to take the next day off from boats, vehicles and early morning wake up calls.
 Waking at 5.30 am – just long enough to push my husband out the door and off on another fishing expedition – I allowed myself a sleep-in, a cup of tea in bed and a leisurely breakfast alone while all the other lodge guests were out doing various activities.

 But a day of relaxing did not mean a day devoid of wildlife.
-While I may have decided not to go to the animals, that did not stop them coming to me!
+While I may have decided not to go to the animals, that did not stop them from coming to me!
 A precocious young vervet monkey staged an ambush, helping itself to my unattended bread roll while I was distracted at lunch.

 After lunch, I retired for a nap on the daybed located on our private verandah that jutted out over the wide riverbank.
 An enormous monitor lizard surprised me by suddenly appearing from underneath the verandah.
 Not remotely intimidated by me, it took its time thoroughly investigating the area before ambling off.